zoriya/blog/content/blogs/vim/index.md

 The first thing you will notice about tabs in vim is their absence.
 There is no such things as a tab per file on vim.

+#### Buffers and jump list

+The vim way of handling files is named buffer.
+Each file opened is named a buffer and you don't really need to care how many buffer is open since you don't normally interact with a buffer list.
+Instead you mostly jump around opened buffers using something called the jump list.
+As it's name imply, it records every file change or jump around your file (think about "Go to definition/implementation").
+This list can then be used to jump back and forth between all those positions by using <kbd>CTRL</kbd><kbd>o</kbd> or <kbd>CTRL</kbd><kbd>i</kbd>.

+This is kinda like the "Abandon open tabs" approach with an extra jumplist to quickly go back and forth on recently viewed files.

+#### Pinned files

 <!-- vim: wrap -->